Latest Blog Posts

 - Legal Defense & Trial Strategy, Settlement Strategy

 Shuttle Diplomacy inside an Oregon Settlement Conference Most folks watch legal dramas, then show up expecting fireworks.
 Instead they find the judge sliding between rooms like Henry Kissinger flying city to city during the Yom Kippur cease-fire talks.
-The media called that routine shuttle diplomacy, and the courtroom version works on the same principle.
-What […]
+The media called that routine shuttle diplomacy, and the courtroom version works on the same principle. […]